How to Celebrate St Patrick’s Day in Whistler

 Places to Be: Whistler St. Patrick’s Day Parties

 Whistler’s Dubh Linn Gate is the only Irish Pub in town with a year-round, authentically Irish menu, so make sure you have a meal or two here!
-The Splinters and Ruckus Deluxe bands will also be playing through out the day at Dubh Linn.
+The Doolins, Chris Witoski, and Chronicles of False Creek will all be performing throughout the day.

 Are you heading up the Sea-to-Sky for a Whistler St. Patrick’s Day to remember?
-Our Bar Hop Whistler pub crawl experience was made for you!
-Or if you are looking for the full page, let our expert Whistler concierge services help you plan the ultimate day, night or even weekend of celebrations.
+Let our expert Whistler concierge services help you plan the ultimate day, night or even weekend of celebrations.
 With all the insider tips on Whistler, our team can plan your next unforgettable experience.